GCSE English: Top Tips For Parents

 Writing

-Writing is where a lot of students get anxious.
-There’s this pressure to “sound clever,” but, actually, clarity is what matters most.
-If your child is staring at a blank page, encourage them to jot down key words, phrases, half-formed ideas etc. Anything that comes to mind.
+Writing is where many students feel anxious.
+There’s pressure to “sound clever,” but clarity matters most.
+If your child is staring at a blank page, encourage them to jot down keywords, phrases, or half-formed ideas.
+Anything that comes to mind.
 It’s amazing how much more natural their writing becomes when they stop worrying about being perfect.

 Planning helps too.
-Five minutes making a mind map or a list of bullet points can help teenagers to focus on getting words on a page – even if they cross out half of them later.
+Five minutes spent making a mind map or a list of bullet points can help teenagers focus on getting words on a page—even if they cross out half of them later.

 One word of caution: don’t force it.
-Some kids love planning and others don’t.
+Some kids love planning, while others don’t.
 That’s okay.
-Maybe try a few different approaches and, if one doesn’t work, try another.
+Try a few different approaches, and if one doesn’t work, try another.
 No one method fits everyone.

 Exam Prep